Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 2. Scope and Application

-2.2 Any community member who has experienced sexual violence may access supports through the Sexual Violence Response Office.
-Supports are available to community members regardless of where or when an incident has taken place.
+2.5 Any University Community Member who has experienced sexual violence may access supports through the Centre.
+Supports are available to University Community Members regardless of where or when an incident has taken place.
 A formal complaint is not necessary in order to access support.

-2.3 The complaint process is available to all York community members whether the sexual violence occurred on campus, off campus or using social media.
+2.6 The complaint process is available whether the sexual violence occurred on campus, off campus or using social media.

-2.5 Other University policies and procedures relevant to the subject of sexual violence include:
+2.7 Other university policies and procedures relevant to the subject of sexual violence include:

 - Code of Student Rights and Responsibilities

-2.6 In the event of any conflict between this policy and other University policies or procedures, this policy will prevail.
+2.8 Unless stated otherwise, in the event of any conflict between this policy and other university policies or procedures, this policy will prevail.

-2.7 This policy is not intended to supersede or interfere with collective agreements or prevailing laws and does not preclude those experiencing sexual violence from seeking recourse through criminal or civil proceedings.
+2.9 This policy does not and is not intended to replace or interfere with collective agreements or prevailing laws and does not preclude those experiencing sexual violence from seeking recourse through criminal or civil proceedings.

 A formal report of sexual violence being filed with the Sexual Violence Response Office.

-An individual directly impacted by sexual violence or a University representative who has filed a report under this policy.
+A University Community Member directly impacted by sexual violence or a university representative who has filed a report under this policy.

 - Consent means active, ongoing, informed, and voluntary agreement to engage in sexual activity; it cannot be implied or assumed.